Rainway: History

 Rainway was announced in March 2017.
 The announcement was made on the official website for Ulterius, another streaming service worked on by founder Andrew Sampson which used similar technologies, but focused on desktop remote access rather than game streaming.
 Rainway did not gain significant attention until April, when it announced its plan to support the then-newly released Nintendo Switch console.
 During E3 2017, Rainway announced that the Rainway beta would launch on November 25.
 The release of the beta was later delayed again, to January 20, 2018.

 In August 2018, Rainway closed its seed round, having raised $1.5 million in seed funding from GoAhead Ventures.
 The software left beta on January 31, 2019, with the release of version 1.0.

 Later in 2019, David Perry (former CEO of Gaikai) and Jon Kimmich joined the company's advisory board, as it closed another $3.5 million round of funding.
 Investors included Bullpen Capital, Madrona Venture Group, GoAhead Ventures, and Bill Mooney.
 An iOS public beta version was released on September 9, 2019.

-On October 26, 2022, founder Andrew Sampson announced the service was shutting down.
-The service failed to meet expectations and never had an official release for the Nintendo Switch console.